gwilliger/Eclipsecourse_2024/README.md

 teaching a course with minimal preparation, but some local customization will probably be necessary.
 Please let me know if you are using these slides for a course at gmwill06@louisville.edu Please include your name, institution/school, the number of students and whether the course is online or face-to-face.
-If there is interest, we can start a Slack channel for teachers to consult or correspond with each other.
+I have created a Slack channel, in case teachers wish to consult or correspond with each other or with me.